-In 2012, Meredith was the lead in a short poetic treatise, featuring the voice of Academy-Award winner, Louise Fletcher (One Flew Over the Cuckoos Nest).
+In 2012, Meredith was the lead in a short poetic treatise, And Out Into the Bright Blue Sky, featuring the voice of Academy-Award winner, Louise Fletcher (One Flew Over the Cuckoos Nest).

 Being raised on the swampy shores of Lake Erie in a rust belt town, her childhood had all the theatrical makings of an actor.
 Gothic cathedrals with organs and incense, pianos covered in the sheet music of Rogers & Hammerstein, record players pumping Led Zeppelin, libraries, old gems and furs at easy disposal, canopying trees, and slews of theater green rooms, make for one precocious and gregarious young thespian.